Bigrob7605/nanoplastics-investigation/socialmediapost.md

 **📱 [CLICK TO COPY TWEET THREAD]**

 🧵 BREAKING: Peer-reviewed studies confirm nanoplastics in human placenta, blood & brain.
 Yet NIH funding for follow-up health research is on the chopping block—again.
 Congress has 46 days to restore research funding or we fly blind.
 Full brief → https://bigrob7605.github.io/nanoplastics-investigation/ #PolicyChangeNow

+2/ While the pathogen-amplification paper is under review, the core finding is rock-solid: nanoplastics < 100 nm have crossed the placenta & blood-brain barrier.
+That alone demands immediate NIH funding.
 ---
 ## 13. 📧 30-SECOND STAFFER EMAIL BLURB
 **📧 [CLICK TO COPY EMAIL BLURB]**